 All buses will have hand sanitizer during the pandemic.
-Per Federal Mandate, staff and students that ride school buses will be required to wear a mask.
+Students that ride school buses will be encouraged to wear a mask to help eliminate the spread of COVID-19.

 CAFETERIA AND MEAL PERIODS

 Breakfast: Breakfast In the Classroom (BIC) will be utilized for all Pre-K through 6th grade students.
 Students will pick-up packaged breakfast meals in the hallway and/or cafeteria serving line and eat meals in the classroom.
 A small bucket for liquids and a bag for garbage will be provided.
 Liquids and garbage should be placed in the hallway outside the classroom for pickup by custodial and/or Child Nutrition Program (CNP) staff.